Herschel Island: UNESCO site

-Herschel Island Territorial Park, together with Ivvavik National Park and Vuntut National Park (both on the Yukon mainland), is a leading contender to become Canada's next UNESCO World Heritage Site.
+Qikiqtaruk Territorial Park, together with Ivvavik National Park and Vuntut National Park (both on the Yukon mainland), is a leading contender to become Canada's next World Heritage Site.
 The region is on Canada's tentative list for a UNESCO nomination in both the cultural and natural categories.

 Climate change threats

 In 2007 the UNESCO World Heritage Centre published a report called Case Studies on Climate Change and World Heritage.
 The report states that a decrease in sea ice, and consequent increase in coastal erosion, poses a serious threat to Herschel Island's historic resources.
 The World Monuments Fund has placed Herschel Island on its 100 Most Endangered Sites, 2008 watch list, citing "rising sea levels, eroding coastline and melting permafrost" as imminent threats.
 Coastal erosion is up to 3 m per year in parts of the island's coastline.
 There are several active slumps or retrogressive thaw slumps of considerable size along the south-eastern shore of the island and they have increased in abundance and size over the last fifty years.
+In summer 2024 alone, over 700 coastal landslides slumped parts of the island into the ocean.